Clive Dunn: Acting career

-Dunn resumed his acting career in repertory theatre.
-But he soon made his first television appearance.
+Dunn resumed his acting career in repertory theatre, and adopted the name Clive Dunn when he joined Equity.
+He soon made his first television appearance.
 In 1951 he appeared as the man in the pub in Surprise Attack, a short film produced by the Crown Film Unit and commissioned by the Ministry of Health.

 In 1956 and 1957, Dunn appeared in both series of The Tony Hancock Show and the army reunion party episode of Hancock's Half Hour in 1960.
 In the 1960s, he made many appearances with Tony Hancock, Michael Bentine, Dora Bryan and Dick Emery, among others, before winning the role of Jones in Dad's Army in 1968.

 From early in his career, his trademark character was that of a doddering old man.
 This first made an impression in the show Bootsie and Snudge, a spin-off from The Army Game.
 Dunn played the old dogsbody Mr. Johnson at a slightly seedy gentlemen's club where the characters Pte.
 "Bootsie" Bisley (Alfie Bass) and Sgt.
 Claude Snudge (Bill Fraser) find work after leaving the Army.
 In the early 1960s he made regular appearances on It's a Square World, including as the first parody of Doctor Who on New Year's Eve 1963.

 In 1967, he made a guest appearance in an episode of The Avengers, playing the proprietor of a toy shop in "Something Nasty in the Nursery".